gremble0/university/IN3030/notes/notes.md

 finally {} may not be executed if a thread is interrupted inside catch, e.g. `try { ... } catch { Thread.currentThread().interrupt(); } finally { ... }`
 Remember to comment code
 1 second = 1 000 000 000 nanoseconds
+Read all questions before answering any of them

 ## Cache friendliness of bubblesort
 ```java